alexptic/devart-template/project_posts/2014-03-10-Decomposition-of-the-project.md

 Additional links: http://linux-sound.org/swss.html

-Main logic of sound generation concentrated in this module.
-This is the core of application and it needs more of investigations and experiments.
-Behavior of module can be adjusted by using Strategy pattern in implementation. *SoundMemory feature* also will be implemented in this module.
+Main logic of the sound generation concentrated in this module.
+This is the core of application and it needs more investigations and experiments.
+Behavior of module can be adjusted by using Strategy pattern in implementation. *SoundMemory feature* will also be implemented in this module.

 ####Mixer
 *Purpose:* Mix sound source from Generator to output stream (or file) for Streamer.